Dodge Power Wagon: 2014 update

-For 2014 the entire Ram 2500 lineup rear suspension is changed from traditional leaf springs to 5-link coil spring arrangement, and the front suspension has been changed to a radius arm arrangement (3-link) instead of the 5-link previously used.
+For 2014, the entire Ram 2500 lineup rear suspension is changed from traditional leaf springs to 5-link coil spring arrangement, and the front suspension has been changed to a radius arm arrangement (3-link) instead of the 5-link previously used.
 The Power Wagon is equipped with approximately 2" lift over the standard Ram 2500 and is equipped with softer rate springs for off-road performance.
 Unique to the Power Wagon 3-link front suspension is the "Articulink" front radius arms, which add an extra link and rubber bushing, enabling additional axle articulation.
 The Power Wagon continues to use Bilstein 4600 shocks.
 The Power Wagon is equipped with a 5th Bilstein damper, connected to the rear axle to dampen "power hop", a symptom of the 5-link rear suspension during wheel spin.

 Factory-equipped tires are changed to Goodyear Wrangler Duratrac but remain 33" (285/70R17).

 The 2014 Power Wagon is available in 3 trim levels: Tradesman, SLT, and Laramie.
-The Power Wagon Laramie trim was eliminated after 2017.
+The Power Wagon Laramie trim was discontinued in 2018.